Nukesor/bois/DESIGN.md

 ## Features

 - Subcommands
-  - `add --base` Track an file on your system to your repository.
-By default, adds the file to your system specific folder.
-  - `diff --apply` Compare the currently deployed config vs. the config that's in the repository.
+  - `diff` Compare the currently deployed config vs. the config that's in the repository.
-    Optionally apply changes on the system on a chunk-by-chunk basis to the repository?
+    - `--apply` Optionally apply changes on the system on a chunk-by-chunk basis to the repository?
-  - `deploy --force` Deploy all changes.
-Ask the user on critical changes (deletions) unless forced.
+  - `deploy` Deploy all changes.
+Prompt the user for permission with a current file diff.
+    - `--force` Don't prompt the user with diff for input.
-- Simple addition of files via subcommand
+- Simple addition of existing files in system via subcommand.
 - Automatic target detection via hostname
   - Simple migration to new PC via directory name change
-- Change detection on rendered files vs. existing files (`diff`)
-- State management?
+- "State management"
-  - Save current deployed state.
+  - Save the current deployed state.
-  - Allows cleanup of configuration files that're no longer tracked.
+    Needed for diff and similar

 ### Config